-Lisa Marie Presley retains 100% sole personal ownership of Graceland Mansion itself and its over 13-acre original grounds.
-As well, she is the owner of her famous father’s personal belongings — costumes, wardrobe, awards, furniture, cars, etc.
+Up until her death in early 2023, Lisa Marie Presley retained 100% sole personal ownership of Graceland Mansion itself and its over 13-acre original grounds.
+She was also the owner of her famous father’s personal belongings — costumes, wardrobe, awards, furniture, cars, etc.

 As the sole owner, Lisa Marie has made the mansion and Elvis’ belongings permanently available for tours of Graceland and for use in all of EPE’s operations.

-“I was born in Memphis and it was my home,” Lisa Marie shared with NBC.
+“I was born in Memphis and it was my home,” Lisa Marie once shared with NBC.

-The only child of Elvis is proud to keep her famous father’s memory alive at Graceland.
+The only child of Elvis was always proud of keeping her famous father’s memory alive at Graceland.

 “It’s got a very special energy there, when you go,” Lisa Marie said of Graceland.
 “It’s like a time capsule: nothing’s been changed or moved since 1977.
 It’s like a time warp and the energy is still very much there.
 You can feel it.
 It’s from the essence of that time period.
 It’s a very special place.”